Roni-Boiz/terraform-aws-3-tier-architecture/README.md

 #### 🛡 Create Private and Public Key

 In order to initiate AWS EC2 instance you need to have a key pair (public and private key).
-So remove any key (`my-key.pem`, `my-key.pub`) in following directory `./modules/key/*` then reate your own keys using following command:
+So remove any key (`my-key.pem`, `my-key.pub`) in following directory `./modules/key/*` then recreate your own keys using following command:

 ```bash
 $ cd ./modules/key